marcomaroni-github/twitter-to-bluesky/README.md

 - `API_DELAY` = Delay between Bluesky API calls in milliseconds
 - `IGNORE_VIDEO_ERRORS` = if set to "1" continue processing tweets when a video submission fails
 - `VIDEO_UPLOAD_RETRIES` = set to the number of times to attempt to upload a video if JOB_STATE_FAILED encountered
+-  `IGNORE_TWEET_IDS` = one or more Tweet IDs, comma separated.
+Tweets with these IDs are not posted to Bluesky.

 **Example of a `.env` file:**